lindosystems/lingoapi-python/README.md

 This package requires Lingo and a valid license key.
 Please refer to [Lingo user manual](https://lindo.com/downloads/PDF/LINGO.pdf) for installation instructions, and to learn more about the Lingo modeling language.

-## Installation
+## Installation For LINGO 20

 This python package can be installed with pip.
-It is assumed 64-bit Lingo 20 is installed on host system.
+It is assumed Lingo 20 is installed on host system.

 For administrative users: